ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 At the beginning of play, your GM will create a **story point pool** for your group.
 The **story point pool** has one **story point** per PC.
 During play you can **burn** one or more points from this **pool**, after which it is lost.
 When you **burn** **story points** you can edit the story in your PC or group's favor.
 You can either do this to improve your **result** via a **bump** (see §7.1) or to introduce a helpful fact into the world via a **plot edit** (see $7.2).

 You can decide to spend **story points** at any time.
-You do not agreement from the other players to do so.
+You do not need agreement from the other players to do so.

 Your GM may feel that the genre they are playing requires a greater pool of **story points** as in that genre the heroes never seem to lose.
 You can create a larger **story point pool** to reflect this but beware that failure and reversals of fortune for the hero are part of most *interesting* stories.
 It can be unwise for the GM to remove all sense of threat from the players by giving them a **story point pool** from which they can **bump** any roll, or remove all branches of the story that stem from **defeat**.